MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/managing-office-365-endpoints.md

 <a name="FAQ"> </a>
 ## <a name="office-365-network-endpoints-faq"></a>Perguntas frequentes sobre pontos de extremidade de rede do Office 365

-Confira estas perguntas frequentes sobre a conectividade de rede do Office 365.
+Consulte estas perguntas frequentes sobre a conectividade de rede do Office 365.

 ### <a name="how-do-i-submit-a-question"></a>Como enviar uma pergunta?